Upping ante, Trump threatens new tariffs on Chinese imports

 The tariffs, which Trump wants set at a 10 percent rate, would be the latest round of punitive measures in an escalating dispute over the large trade imbalance between the two countries.
-Trump recently ordered tariffs on $50 billion in Chinese goods in retaliation for intellectual properly theft.
-The tariffs were quickly matched by China on U.S. exports.
+Trump recently ordered tariffs on $50 billion in Chinese goods in retaliation for intellectual property theft.
+The tariffs were quickly matched by China on U.S. exports, a move that drew the president’s ire.

 “China apparently has no intention of changing its unfair practices related to the acquisition of American intellectual property and technology,” Trump said in a statement Monday announcing the new action.
 “Rather than altering those practices, it is now threatening United States companies, workers, and farmers who have done nothing wrong.”